nelson-social/community/CodeOfConduct.md

 ## Reporting Guidelines

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
-[CONTACT_INFO_HERE].

-[LINK_TO_REPORTING_GUIDELINES]
+See https://nelson.social/web/@admin for how to contact the moderators.

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.